 What is your favorite type of cuisine to cook and why?
 Southern American.
 As I love all cuisines, this one has become part of me the last 14 years at The Greenbrier.
 It is full of every kind of cooking fundamental you can think of.

 What ingredients get you excited right now?
 We are working on fall menus currently, so I’m thinking oysters, heirloom tomatoes, apples, sea urchin and bay scallops.

 What chefs in the Industry do you look up to?
 Alain Ducasse for his relentlessness of excellence in Classical French.
 Charlie Trotter-because being from Wisconsin originally, he was my first experience to true fine dining.
 I always loved his approach to awesome and rare ingredients.

 What do you love about cooking where you are right now?
 The first that comes to mind is the culture in our kitchens.
 We have people from all over the world spanning 13 different countries in a mixture of locals and talent from all over the United States.
 Most of us who moved here from outside the state came here because of the reputation The Greenbrier has in the industry.
 To this day, that is something I hold close to me, honoring every other culinarian who has come through these kitchens.

-If successful, candidates will then be invited to a final interview via Skype with The Greenbrier
+- If successful, applicants will be required to attend a final interview with the Greenbrier HR Team via video call.